giprandini/sssp-protocol/README.md

 This repository contains all the necessary workflows and tools in order to run the SSSP (standard solid state pseudopotential) protocol for testing pseudopotentials.

 #### How to use
-The folder `/aiida-tools` folder should be place in `aiida/workflows/user/`
+%The folder `/aiida-tools` folder should be place in `aiida/workflows/user/` Compile the Fortran77 subroutin for the Fermi energy with efermi_f2py_make.sh through f2py

 #### Acknowledgements